N J L M

 ABSTRACT

 : Introduction: Non Fermentative Gram Negative Bacilli (NFGNB), which are saprophytic in nature, have emerged as important pathogens.
-They have been associated with infections such as septicaemia, meningitis, pneumonia, urinary tract infections and surgical site infections.
+They have been associated with infections such as septicaemia, meningitis, pneumonia, Urinary Tract Infection (UTI) and surgical site infections.
 They exhibit resistance to beta lactams and also to other groups of antibiotics and carbapenems.

 Aim: To identify and isolate NFGNB from various clinical samples and to know their antimicrobial susceptibility pattern.